+If Superior (i) is unable to cause the Power Plant to achieve these performance levels or (ii) fails to cause substantial completion of any of Phase I, II, or III to occur on or before the guaranteed completion date for such Phase, Superior is obligated to pay liquidated damages to EPE in the amounts specified in the EPC Contract.EPE and Siemens AG have entered into a Technological Assurance Agreement (“TAA”), pursuant to which Siemens AG agreed to provide additional guarantees related to the reliability of certain major equipment.
+If EPE exercises the right to terminate, Siemens must pay to EPE the Termination Value.
+The “Termination Value” is defined as the sum of (i) the Contract Price ($183,361,000), plus (ii) $15,000,000, minus (iii) premiums or deductibles (if any) paid by Siemens under the Advanced Technology Insurance Indemnification in the EPC Contract, minus (iv) the cost of improvements/new equipment in provided by Siemens under the terms of the TAA.

+The Cuiabá Project Pipeline is being constructed under subcontracts among Superior and (i) with respect to the Brazilian Pipeline, Conducto Companhia Nacional de Dutos (“Conducto”) and Preussag Wasser & RohrTeknik GmbH, and (ii) with respect to the Bolivian Pipeline, Conducto and Bolinter International Pipeline Engineers, Ltda.
+The steel pipe was manufactured by Confab Industrial S.A.

 Ownership, Governance and Employees

 While ownership of the different component parts of the Cuiabá I Project is shared in different proportions between Enron, Shell and Transredes, Enron is the majority or largest (direct and indirect) shareholder in each individual entity except for GasBol.
-In addition, as discussed above, Enron, through an affiliate, operates and maintains the Cuiabá I Power Plant and Transredes will operate and maintain the Project Pipeline.
+In addition, as discussed above, Enron, through an affiliate, operates and maintains the Cuiabá I Power Plant, and Transredes will operate and maintain the Cuiabá Pipeline.

-While no firm decisions have been taken to date regarding the ultimate ownership structure of Cuiabá II and III, Enron currently expects to implement the project with one or more partners.
+While no firm decisions have been taken to date regarding the ultimate ownership and management structure of Cuiabá II and III, Enron currently expects to implement the project with one or more partners.
 In any event, Enron expects to retain a majority interest in the project.

 The ownership structure of each entity of the Cuiabá I Project is as follows: graphics in ppt 251695